 For your convenience and to help ensure a smooth registration process for your patient, please download the following forms or reference information.

 Grid of when to use CT/MRI

 Our full-time radiologists are on-site and typically available to discuss results with referring physicians and their technical staff.

 Billing and Insurance

-Payment for services provided from Columbus Diagnostic Center/CDC on Comer is due at the time services are rendered.
+Payment for services provided from Columbus Diagnostic Center/CDC Northside is due at the time services are rendered.
 We will promptly submit a claim for your patient(s) to any third party or insurance carrier with whom we contract.
 Any fees not payable by the third party or insurance carrier are the patient’s responsibility.
 You will find that virtually all major insurance providers are accepted.

 Most insurance companies require pre-certification of non-emergency services.
 This is commonly the responsibility of the patient and their physician.
 Failure to obtain pre-certification could result in non-payment of the imaging bill by the insurance company.

 We do not obtain the pre-certifications for your patient’s scans, but we do have a pre-certification specialist who can assist you if you have questions about which scans require prior authorization.
 Along with the order and a copy of the insurance card, it is helpful for us to have the following information at the time we contact your patient’s insurance company: